-To enter the soil zones graphically; select the appropriate button for soil zones I from the 2D Graphics Toolbar.
+To enter the soil zones graphically; select the appropriate button for soil zones Graphics Toolbar.
 Or select: Graphics | Input | Soil zones from the program's menu.

 - 1. Place the cursor (cross) over the start of the area required. - 2.
 Hold down the left button and drag the mouse until the full area is defined.